AmanMalviya22/employee-review-web-application/Readme.md

 With these configurations in place, you're ready to empower your organization with an efficient employee review system.

 Thank you for choosing our Employee Review System.
-We look forward to helping you streamline your HR processes and foster a culture of growth and feedback in your organization.
+We look forward to helping you streamline your HR processes and foster a culture of growth and feedback in your organization